naimahnash/digital-garden/data-structures/tree/binary-tree.md

-# Binary Tree
+---
+description: >-
 A binary tree is a tree in which each node has up to two children.
 A node is called a "leaf" node if it has no children.
+---

+# Binary Tree

 ```javascript
 class BinaryNode extends Node {